lframosferreira/multiplex-networks-diversity/README.md

 # Assessing Diversity in Multiplex Networks

-Implementation in Python of the metrics defined and used in the article:
+Python implementation of the metrics defined and used in the article:

 Assessing Diversity in Multiplex Networks by L.C.
 Carpi, T.A.
 Schieber, P.M.
 Pardalos, G. Marfany, C. Masoller, A. Díaz-Guilera, M.G.
 Ravetti (https://arxiv.org/abs/1805.12350)